Janakoteich/LoRa-2.4GHz-Ranging-and-Localization/README.md

 # LoRa-2.4GHz-Ranging-and-Localization

 - Firmware folder: it contains the .bin file to update the firmware of the SX1280 dev kit.
 It is the latest version for the moment ([firmware from Semtech](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280)).
+Be sure to check the website first for teh latest version.
+(To update the firmware simple dag and drop the .bin file to the kit, as it will appear as an external mass storage)

 - Guides folder: In this folder you can find user guides (from Semtech) that could be helpful for experimentation (ranging, localization, etc.) or understanding LoRa 2.4GHz in general.